epmoyer/majortom/README.md

 ![](docs/img/majortom_cd_to_apache.png)

 ### See where you are
-When you run `to` (with no arguments) and you are in a directory for which you have a shortcut, that shortcut will be indicated (yellow, with marker).
+When you run `to` (with no arguments) all shortcuts matching your current directory will be marked.

 ![](docs/img/majortom_show_current.png)
 ### Add a shortcut
-Use `to -a <shortcut>` to add a shortcut to the current working directory.
+Use `to -a <shortcut>` to add a shortcut to your current working directory.
 ![](docs/img/majortom_add_shortcut.png)

 ### Delete a shortcut